rprice000/code-quiz-2/notes.md

 1. Commonly used data types DO Not Include:
     - strings
     - booleans
-    - alerts
+    - alerts  -  answer
     - numbers

 2. The condition in an if/else statement is enclosed with _____.
     - quotes
-    - curly brackets
+    - curly brackets  -  answer
     - parenthesis
     - square brackets